 - Training is on the State of Oregon Eligible Training Provider list (WIA).

-- This training is offered in partnership with the PCC CLIMB Center.
+- This training is offered by the PCC CLIMB Center.

 - There is a required practicum during the second term of the training.
 Students must be available to participate according to the schedule set by the practicum site.